-What you must pay when you get these services in-network Services that are covered for you these services in-network Vision care (continued) the eye.
-Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Services that are covered for you What you must pay when you get these services in-network Urgently needed services (continued) are unforeseen medical illnesses and injuries, or unexpected flare-ups of existing conditions.
+However, medically necessary routine provider visits, such as annual checkups, are not considered urgently needed even if you are outside the service area of the plan or the plan network is temporarily unavailable.
+In addition to Medicare-covered benefits, we also offer: Urgent care (worldwide) \$140 copay for each urgent care visit worldwide (i.e., outside the United States).
+Cost sharing is not waived if you are admitted to the hospital.
+You may have to pay the provider at the time of service and submit for reimbursement.
+Vision care Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
 Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts.
 For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
 People at high risk of glaucoma, people with diabetes, African Americans who are age 50 and older, and Hispanic Americans who are 65 or older.
-For people with diabetes, screening for diabetic retinopathy is covered once per year.
+For people with diabetes, screening for diabetic retinopathy is covered once per year. \$0 copay for services for the diagnosis and treatment of diseases and injuries of the eye. \$0 copay for each Medicare-covered glaucoma screening. \$0 copay for the initial diabetic eye exam each year. \$0 copay for each follow-up diabetic eye exam. \$0 copay for Medicare-covered eyewear.
 One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
 (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
-In addition to Medicare-covered benefits, we also offer: Non-Medicare covered eye exams (refractions): one exam every year \$0 copay for each Medicare-covered glaucoma screening. \$0 copay for the initial diabetic eye exam each year. \$0 copay for each follow-up diabetic eye exam. \$0 copay for Medicare-covered Follow-up diabetic eye exam Vision care - eyewear (non-Medicare covered) With this plan you get an eyewear benefit amount (allowance) up to \$310 every year for prescription eyewear including: Contact lenses Eyeglasses including lenses and frames Eyeglass lenses Eyeglass frames Upgrades (including UV protection and scratch coating) This is a direct member reimbursement (DMR) eyewear benefit.
-That means you pay up front for services received from any vision provider licensed in the US.
-You will be reimbursed up to the benefit amount.
-If you choose eyewear that costs more than your benefit amount, you'll be responsible for the difference.
-But, if you see an EyeMed provider, they may provide a discount and automatically apply your benefit amount and you won't have to submit for reimbursement.
-To find an EyeMed provider, you can search online at This service is continued on the next page You may be required to pay for services up front and submit for reimbursement.
-Covered prescription eyewear: • Contact lenses: \$0 copay • Eyeglasses (lenses and frames): \$0 copay • Eyeglass lenses: \$0 copay • Eyeglass frames: \$0 copay • Upgrades (including UV protection and scratch coating): \$0 copay
+In addition to Medicare-covered benefits, we also offer: Non-Medicare covered eye exams (refractions): one exam every year Follow-up diabetic eye exam \$0 copay for each non-Medicare covered eye exam.
+Additional cost sharing may apply if you receive additional services during your visit.
+Vision care - eyewear (non-Medicare covered) With this plan you get an eyewear benefit amount (allowance) up to \$275 every year for prescription eyewear including: Contact lenses Eyeglasses including lenses and frames Eyeglass lenses You may be required to pay for services up front and submit for reimbursement.
+Covered prescription eyewear: • Contact lenses: \$0 copay • Eyeglasses (lenses and frames): \$0 copay • Eyeglass lenses: \$0 copay